Life Entity

 The Life Entity is a fictional creature, a physical embodiment of all life within the DC Universe.
 Long ago starting all life from the planet Earth, it went on to create the seven entities of the Emotional Electromagnetic Spectrum, and was hidden in a dimensional tear within the Earth by the Guardians of the Universe when they discovered its existence to preserve it from exploitation and possible harm.

 Fictional character biography

 The Life Entity formed as the embodiment of life at the beginning of the universe.
 After driving away the forces of the Black, the Entity was weakened, with its power being divided into the seven colors that led to the development of the emotional spectrum and the birth of the emotional entities: Ion, Parallax, the Predator, Ophidian, the Butcher, Adara, and Proselyte.
-The Life Entity seals itself inside Earth to regain its power, but retains a link to all life: any harm to it would fall upon the living.
+The Life Entity sealed itself inside Earth to regain its power, but retained a link to all life: any harm to it would fall upon the living.

 In their early history, the Guardians of the Universe harness the green light of willpower and discover the Entity.
 To protect the Entity from being harmed, the Oans hide its existence and falsely claim that all life began on the planet Oa.